'We Will Surely Find Out The Truth': Questions Linger About Jet Crash In Iran

 The Ukrainian official said the commission includes experts who investigated the 2014 attack on Malaysia Airlines Flight 17, which international investigators say was launched from rebel-held territory in eastern Ukraine using a Russian missile.

 Among the dead in the crash of Flight 752 were 82 Iranians, 63 Canadians and 11 Ukrainians, including the crew.
-Passengers from Sweden, Afghanistan, Germany and the U.K. were all killed in the crash, as well.
+Passengers from Sweden, Afghanistan, Germany and the U.K. were all killed in the crash as well.

 Zelenskiy declared Thursday a national day of mourning for Ukraine, with flags across the country ordered to fly at half-staff.
-He also spoke with leaders in Sweden, Afghanistan in the U.K. to offer his condolences for their countries' losses.
+He also spoke with leaders in Sweden, Afghanistan and the U.K. to offer his condolences for their countries' losses.

 "Yesterday was without exaggeration a tragic day in the history of our countries," he told British Prime Minister Boris Johnson, asking the U.K. to join its investigation into the incident, according to a summary of the call.